 To access the graph, click the "show graph" icon, then select from one of three different styles:

-- Area graph: Use the area graph to see a visualization of the issue tags in relation to dates and facts.
+Use the area graph to see a visualization of the issue tags in relation to dates and facts.
 Note that only color-coded issue tags will appear.

-If you are looking for more information on reporting options that include a visual timeline, click here.
+For more information on reporting options that include a visual timeline, click here.